windmills and forest

 Best practices constantly evolve.
 We regularly review our processes, ambition levels and priorities to ensure we stay on the leadership path.

-Incredibly important to our approach is our spirit of collaboration.
-Internally, with our suppliers and other external engagements, we strive to bring together ideas and people to learn from one another and develop new initiatives and programs to enhance our sustainability efforts.
+An essential part of our approach is our spirit of collaboration.
+Internally, with our suppliers and other external engagements, we strive to bring together ideas and people to learn from one another, and develop new initiatives and programs to enhance our sustainability efforts.

 Since 2014, Zurich has implemented internal guidelines based on external guidance as provided by the ISO14001 Environmental Management System.
 These guidelines align with the expectations expressed by our shareholders, investors, customers, employees and corporate peers, who expect Zurich to demonstrate best practice in operational sustainability performance.
 Our approach to the management of sustainability risks and opportunities in Zurich’s operations is further explained in Zurich's approach to operational sustainability file.